beyzasakaryaa/Movies-Site/README.md

 ##  Overview

 Browse trending movies, search by title, mark your favorite films, and view details—all from a sleek, responsive interface.
+Now also includes a **Login & Sign Up system** to manage user sessions and favorites per user.

 ---